sshaw/git-link/README.md

 Interactive Emacs functions that create URLs for files and commits in GitHub/Bitbucket/Gitorious/... repositories. `git-link' returns the URL for the current buffer's file location at the current line number or active region.
-`git-commit-link' returns the URL for a commit.
+`git-link-commit' returns the URL for a commit.
 URLs are added to the kill ring.

 ## Usage

-`M-x git-link` and `M-x git-commit-link`
+`M-x git-link` and `M-x git-link-commit`

 With a prefix argument prompt for the remote's name.
 Defaults to `"origin"`.